1950 FIFA World Cup: Former Axis powers

 Both Germany (still occupied and partitioned) and Japan (still occupied) were unable to participate.
 The Japan Football Association (suspended for failure to pay dues in 1945) and the German Football Association (disbanded in 1945 and reorganised in January 1950) were not readmitted to FIFA until September 1950, while the Deutscher Fußball-Verband der DDR in East Germany was not admitted to FIFA until 1952.
 The French-occupied Saarland had been accepted by FIFA two weeks before the World Cup.
-This is the most recent World Cup finals not to feature Germany in it.
+This is the most recent World Cup finals not to feature Germany.

 United Kingdom nations

 The "Home" nations were invited to take part, having rejoined FIFA four years earlier, after 17 years of self-imposed exile.
 It was decided to use the 1949–50 British Home Championship as a qualifying group, with the top two teams qualifying.
 England finished first and Scotland second.

 Teams refusing to participate

 A number of teams refused to participate in the qualifying tournament, including most nations behind the Iron Curtain, such as the Soviet Union, 1934 finalists Czechoslovakia, and 1938 finalists Hungary.
 Ultimately, Yugoslavia was the only Eastern European nation to take part in the tournament.